5 Keys to a Winning Bid for Gauged Porcelain Panel Installation

 GPPs demands special troweling techniques that are best learned through practice, but here are a few keys.

-- Square notch trowel.
-Only use a square notch trowel because it creates ridges that are designed to collapse on their own.
+- Slant notch or Euro notch trowel.
+Only use a slant notch or euro notch trowel because it creates ridges that are designed to collapse on their own.

 There’s no substitute for hands-on training and experience with GPTP installations, but these tips will help you prepare more complete bids as you go after this exciting new business.